-- Paper 2 A Wearable Personal Assistant for Orthopedic Surgeons on Google Glass (submitted to PervasiveHealth 2016) In this paper, we report on investigating utility of the WPA for orthopedic surgeons in three different scenarios: 1) touch-less interaction with medical images in surgery room, 2) tele-presence during surgeries, and 3) mobile access to the Electronic Patient Records (EPR) during ward rounds.
-We report the result of evaluation of the system in a simulation facility of a Danish hospital with real orthopedic surgeons. - Paper 3 Wearable Laser Pointer Versus Head-Mounted Display for Tele-Guidance Applications? (published in adjunct proceedings of ISWC '14)
+In this paper, we report on the utility of a wearable personal assistant (WPA) for orthopedic surgeons in hospitals.
+A prototype of the WPA was developed on the Google Glass platform for supporting surgeons in three different scenarios: (1) touch-less interaction with medical images in surgery room, (2) tele-presence colleague consultation during surgeries, and (3) mobile access to the Electronic Patient Records (EPR) during ward rounds.
+We evaluated the system in a simulation facility of a hospital with two real orthopedic surgeons.

+Paper 3 Wearable Laser Pointer Versus Head-Mounted Display for Tele-Guidance Applications? (published in adjunct proceedings of ISWC '14)